christophbittig/network-subnet-assignment/README.md

 192.0.3.0/24 guest (My Company - GUEST)
 ```

-The network description includes the company name and location code, if provided.
+The network description includes the company name and location code.

+If provided, the output is saved to a csv file.

 ## License